darlacameron/intro-to-d3-nicar-2020/1-js-review/README.md

 # JS Review + SVGs
-We'll start class with a refresher on JavaScript and data types, and move into SVGs.
+We'll start class with a quick refresher on JavaScript and data types, and move into SVGs.

-## D3 requires JavaScript
+## Part one: D3 requires JavaScript
 - Here's why: it's relatively easy to duplicate one of the cool-looking [examples](https://github.com/d3/d3/wiki/Gallery) in D3's documentation.
 But without a working knowledge of JavaScript, it's much harder to adapt those examples to your data.

-#### What is JS, again?
+### What is JavaScript, again?
 - JavaScript is one of the three core technologies that make the internet, along with HTML and CSS.
 	- JS is run in the browser and is primarily used for adding, removing and interacting with elements on a page.
-	- HTML makes up the elements on the page, and CSS is used to style or change the appearance of these elements.
+	- HTML makes up the elements on the page
+	- CSS is used to style or change the appearance of these elements.
-- Javascript is typically stored in .js files.
+- JS is typically stored in .js files.
 It can also be written in html pages.
 Today, we'll keep your javascript in one or several .js files, which is a good practice as your code gets more complicated.
-- You can paste these examples into a browser console to see how they work.
+- For now, you can paste these examples into a browser console in order to see how they work.

 #### Variables
 - Variables allow you store pieces of information to use or manipulate later in a JavaScript file.